michalc/OpenTTDLab/README.md

 ---

-OpenTTD is a Python framework for running reproducible experiments using OpenTTD.
+OpenTTD is a Python framework for running reproducible experiments using OpenTTD, and extracting results from them.
 An _experiment_ in OpenTTDLab terms is the combination of:

 - Exact version of OpenTTD, any AIs used, and OpenTTDLab itself
 - Ranges of values for OpenTTD config settings, command line arguments and random seed